AndreasRiedel95/MonstAR/README.md

 ## Technical

 ## Components
+Mobile Scene
+Image based tracking (on Card but also possible on Smartwatch).
+Augmentation of 3D Models of Monsters on the image.
+Augmenting Monster Stats around the monster.
+Battle Mode between two monsters as soon as two images are recognized and monsters look at each other

+Monster Reserve
+Walking through a portal into a monster reserve. seeing all collected monsters in their true size.

 ## Design Examples
 The Design is meant to be abstract and playful.
 The Habitat will look friendly as it is the natural habitat of your monsters.